thinktecture/relayserver/Documentation/en/relayserver.md

 * General improvements

   * A PING will be removed from the RabbitMQ queue directly by the server because of using AcknowledgeMode.Auto.
+  * The Entity Framework Context (RelayContext) is now public.

 ## Version 2.3.0-rc4